-There are three actions in process q.
-In the first action, q receives msg(x) from p and checks whether it is waiting for a SAVE that executes after a FETCH to finish.
-If q is not waiting, then q decides whether to discard or deliver the message according to the value of x and the status of wdw.
-If q is waiting, then q keeps the message in a buffer.
-Meanwhile, q also checks whether it has received at least K_q messages since last SAVE and whether r has become at least K_q greater than the last stored sequence number, lr.
-If so, q executes SAVE to store r into persistent memory.
-In the second action, when q wakes up after a reset, q executes FETCH to reload the last stored sequence number, executes SAVE to store the new sequence number resulting from adding the leap number to the reloaded sequence number, and sets off a timer waiting for the SAVE to finish.
-In the third action, the timer expires after T_q time units (which means that the SAVE should have finished), so q stops waiting and sets r to its new value. q also sets the whole array wdw to true, because every sequence number less than r should be assumed to be already received.
-Finally, q delivers the buffered messages whose sequence numbers are at least r, and discards the other buffered messages whose sequence numbers are less than r.
+Process q has three actions.
+In the first action, q receives msg(s) from p and decides whether to discard or deliver the message according to the value of s and the status of wdw.
+Then, q checks whether r has become at least K_q greater than the last stored sequence number lst.
+If so, q executes SAVE(r) in the background to store r into persistent memory.
+In the second action, when q is reset, variable wait is set to true.
+In the third action, when q wakes up after a reset, q executes FETCH(r) to reload the last stored sequence number into variable r, executes $SAVE(r+2K_q)$ to store the result of adding the leap number to the reloaded sequence number, and sets r and lst to their new values after the SAVE operation has finished.
+Process q also sets the whole array wdw to true, because every sequence number up to r should be assumed to be already received.